-In theory, in practice: Defending the climate model5th March 2017
+In theory, in practice: Defending the climate model

 In his famous allegory of the cave Plato suggests that there are a group of people, prisoners, facing a wall, unable to direct their vision at anything else.
 Behind them lies reality, which has its true form projected onto the wall the prisoners are doomed to watch indefinitely.
 The prisoners only see the shadows and the echoes of the reality behind them.